Luis Scola: Shanxi Brave Dragons (2017–2018)

 On July 9, 2017, Scola signed with the Shanxi Brave Dragons of the Chinese Basketball Association.

 Shanghai Sharks (2018–2019)

 On August 10, 2018, Scola signed with the Shanghai Sharks of the Chinese Basketball Association.

 Olimpia Milano (2019–2020)

 On September 29, 2019, Olimpia Milano head coach, Ettore Messina, during the press conference of the 2nd round match of the 2019–20 LBA season lost against Germani Basket Brescia, announced that Scola had signed with the team for the rest of season.
 On June 11, 2020, Scola left Olimpia Milano.

 Varese (2020–2021)

 On July 1, 2020, Scola announced that he would play at least one year more before retirement and signed with Pallacanestro Varese of the LBA for the 2020–21 season with an option to extend for the following year.

+Retirement

+On November 3, 2023, Scola's jersey number 4 was retired by Saski Baskonia.

 Post-playing career

-On September 20, 2021, Pallacanestro Varese announced that Scola would re-join them as Chief executive officer.
+On September 20, 2021, Pallacanestro Varese announced that Scola would re-join them as chief executive officer.